AitchisonLab/perox-per-cell/README.txt

 	- The third should be set to one less than the maximum possible pixel intensity value for the input image.
     	In other words, 2^(bit depth of input image) - 1.
 Default is 16383.
 	- The fourth sets the cell segmentation method to use.
 Default is YeastSpotter (validated on images of yeast).
-The alternative is CellPose (validated on various cell types).
+The alternative is CellPose (validated on images of various cell types).
 	- The fifth sets the minimum size, in pixels, for a segmented cell to be counted.
 Default is 1.

 5) Press Run